bennadel/FeatureFlagsBookApp/README.md

 }
 ```

+You may notice that the `environments`, `features`, and `targeting` properties all reference structs.
+I've chosen to use structs here, instead of arrays, because they make look-ups _much easier_.
+For example, when checking to see if a given environment or feature exists, it's comparatively simple to perform a `keyExists(featureKey)` check rather than looping over an array and comparing element properties.

 ## Change Log

+* **2024, June 27**: I've added all the configuration validation methods.
+At this point, I should be able to start creating the UI that allows a user to actually edit their config file.

 * **2024, June 10**: I starting working on the list of feature flags.
 The great thing about having a set of demo-users against which to evaluate the feature flags is that I can show a preview breakdown of the variant allocations.
 It's a bit of a brute-force&mdash;for each feature, for each environment, for all users, evaluate the variant result&mdash;but, since it's such a small number of users (in the grand scheme of things), it should be fine.